fs7fyqy553/letterboxd-scraper/README.md

 Tool built using TypeScript and Puppeteer to scrape data from films in a Letterboxd lists.
 Can extract data for each film in a Letterboxd list at a rate of ~1s per film.

-Installation

-    - Run "npm install letterboxd-list-scraper"
+Letterboxd lists and film pages load data dynamically, hence the use of Puppeteer.
+Letterboxd lists require scrolling in order to load all list content, which the package puppeteer-autoscroll-down is used for https://www.npmjs.com/package/puppeteer-autoscroll-down.

+Installation:

+    npm install letterboxd-list-scraper

 Quick Start:

-1. Add "import processFilmsInList from 'letterboxd-list-scraper'" to top of file:

-    - Note: for now, only ES imports are enabled
+1. Import processFilmsInList from the package.
+For now, only ES6+ imports are enabled:

-2. When using the function processFilmsInList:

-    1. Pass as the first argument the URL of the first page in the Letterboxd list in grid view.
+    ```
+    import processFilmsInList from 'letterboxd-list-scraper'
+    ```

-    2. Pass as the second argument the function that is supposed to process the film object extracted for a given Letterboxd film page, ensuring the list is in grid view:
+2. When using the function processFilmsInList, make sure firstListPageURL links to a Letterboxd list page in grid view.

-        - Film object contains the following keys: filmTitle (string), releaseYearString, directorNameArray, averageRatingString, filmPosterURL (string) and filmBackdropImageURL (string)

-Details:

-- Letterboxd lists and film pages load data dynamically, hence the use of Puppeteer.
-- Letterboxd lists require scrolling in order to load all list content, which the package puppeteer-autoscroll-down is used for (https://www.npmjs.com/package/puppeteer-autoscroll-down)
+    ```
+    processFilmsInList(
+        firstListPageURL: string,
+        processor: Function
+    );
+    ```

+3. Format of the film object passed to processor for each film:

+    ```
+    {
+        filmTitle: string,
+        releaseYearString: string,
+        directorNameArray: string[],
+        averageRatingString: string,
+        filmPosterURL: string,
+        filmBackdropImageURL: string,
+    }
+    ```